 - Music therapy

 - Guided imagery

-Peabody Conservatory graduate student Brandon Buckmaster performs a concert for patients in the Cancer Institute's outpatient infusion center.
+Peabody Conservatory graduate student Brandon Buckmaster performs for patients in the Cancer Institute's outpatient infusion center.

-Yolanda Marzouk, Coordinator - Patient Support Services at the Cancer Institute, manages and coordinates these services and provides much-needed help to patients.
+Yolanda Marzouk, coordinator of Patient Support Services at the Cancer Institute, manages and coordinates these services and provides much-needed help to patients.
 She meets with new patients when they come in for their first therapy treatment, answers questions, assists with barriers such as transportation, and presents support group options.

 To learn more about Yolanda and the program you can read this blog post, or contact Yolanda at 410-601-0920.

-If you would like to support the continuation and expansion of Patient Support Services at the Alvin & Lois Lapidus Cancer Institute, please contact Development at 410-601-4438 or email at email@example.com.
+If you would like to support the continuation and expansion of Patient Support Services at the Alvin & Lois Lapidus Cancer Institute, please contact Development at 410-601-4438 or firstname.lastname@example.org.